Social media has become a crucial customer contact channel for many businesses.

 That’s where Talkative comes in.

-Our Consultative Service Platform provides a complete suite of engagement channels that’ll empower your agents to connect instantly, and effortlessly, with all your digital customers.
+Our platform provides a complete suite of engagement channels that’ll empower your agents to connect instantly, and effortlessly, with all your digital customers.

-As a key feature of our platform, Talkative’s social media messaging comes with a myriad of features to help you engage and support more customers - from AI assist tools to canned messages, seamless escalation between channels, and much more.
+As a key feature of our platform, Talkative’with a myriad of features to help you engage and support more customers - from AI assist tools to canned messages, seamless escalation between channels, and much more.

 Want to learn more?
 Book a demo with us today and discover how you can power premium social media customer service with Talkative.